dvro/scikit-protopy/README.md

 ====================

 For all algorithms a reference is provided.
-But if you are new to PS/PG, we recommend the following articles:
+But if you are new to PS/PG, we recommend the following papers:

 - **Prototype Selection**: Garcia, Salvador, et al. "Prototype selection for nearest neighbor classification: Taxonomy and empirical study."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 34.3 (2012): 417-435.